Buying an espresso machine

 Pump pressure: Sometimes salespeople will make the pressure of a pump (which is measured in bars) seem like it's the most important feature.
 This isn't necessarily the case, but it shouldn't be overlooked.
 The minimum pressure to make espresso is usually considered to be 14 bars.
 A more powerful pump means a finer grind can be used, increasing the surface area of the coffee and unlocking more of the beans' flavor.

-Steam wand: Stovetop and manual lever machines typically don't include a steam wand, but most others do.
-Some of the nicer pump machines have two boilers -- one for the espresso in which the water doesn't really boil and one for creating steam.
-This isn't necessary at all, but it means you can make lattes, cappuccinos, etc. faster.
+Steam wand: Stovetop and manual lever machines typically don’t include a steam wand, but most others do.
+Some of the big n’ expensive pump machines have two boilers — one for the espresso in which the water doesn’t really boil and one for creating steam.
+This isn’t necessary at all, but it means you can make lattes, cappuccinos, etc. faster because you don’t have to wait for the boiler to change temperature.

 Removable water reservoir: The cool thing about these is you can take all the water out of the machine so bacteria won't build up.
 For health reasons, it's best not to leave water in the machine for extended periods of time.